Welcome to DLC!

 In November of 2011, DLC brought the Provincetown premiere of The Escapes, a dance collaboration based on three Williams short plays, to American Theater Company in Chicago for a special six-performance, subscriber-only event.

-In addition to producing yearly concerts of its own in Chicago, DLC has been a longstanding staple of the annual Dance Chicago festival, has appeared at Chicago's Bucktown Festival, Milwaukee's Potawatomi Hotel & Casino, and the Manhattan Movement & Arts Center in New York, and continues to seek out off-the-beaten-path venues to suit its eclectic and unpredictable repertoire.
+In addition to producing yearly concerts of its own in Chicago, DLC has been a longstanding staple of the annual Dance Chicago festival, has appeared at Chicago's Bucktown Festival, Milwaukee's Potawatomi Hotel & Casino, the Manhattan Movement & Arts Center in New York, and continues to seek out off-the-beaten-path venues to suit its eclectic and unpredictable repertoire.

 Growing through its university outreach teaching programs conducted throughout the Midwest, nominated for the Elizabeth Cheney Award via the Chicago Dance and Music Alliance, and recipient of government grants and numerous gifts from individual donors, DanszLoop Chicago takes its place as one of the most unique, engrossing dance companies in the city of Chicago.